Adrinaesf/Turbofan-Engine-RUL-Prediction/README.md

 ## Project structure
 ```
 turbofan-rul-prediction/
-├── data/
-│   └── raw/              <- put train_FD001.txt here (not tracked by git)
 ├── notebooks/
+│   ├── data/                    <- put train_FD001.txt, test_FD001.txt,
+│   │                                RUL_FD001.txt here (not tracked by git)
 │   └── 01_exploration.ipynb     <- start here to look at the data
 ├── src/
-│   ├── data_loader.py    <- loading the raw file, computing RUL
+│   ├── data_loader.py    <- loading the raw files, computing RUL
 │   ├── features.py       <- which sensor columns to use as features
-│   └── train_baseline.py <- trains a Random Forest baseline and evaluates it
+│   └── train_baseline.py <- trains a Random Forest baseline, evaluates
+│                              on the official FD001 test set
 ├── requirements.txt
 └── README.md
 ```

+The baseline evaluates against the **official FD001 test split**: train on `train_FD001.txt`, predict RUL for the last recorded cycle of each engine in `test_FD001.txt`, and score those predictions against the true values in `RUL_FD001.txt`.
+This is the standard way this dataset gets evaluated, so your results are directly comparable to published benchmarks if you want to compare later.

 ## Notes / next steps
 - The baseline splits data **by engine**, not by row — this matters,